|Anthony Lopes and Guerreiro won the Euro 2016 after beating France in Paris|

 LB: Benoît Assou-Ekotto (Cameroon)

-Capped 24 times, he was a member of Cameroon's WC team in 2010 and 2014.
+Benoît Assou-Ekotto was born in France of Cameroonian heritage.
+He chose to represent Cameroon in football after rejecting callus by the French youth team.
+He was capped 24 times between 2009 and 2014, He was a member of Cameroon's World Cup team in 2010 and 2014.
 He started his career with Lens.
-He has played 7 seasons with Tottenham Hotspurs.
-He also played for QPR, St. Etienne and Metz.
+He had played 7 seasons with Tottenham Hotspurs.
+He also played for Queen's Park Rangers, St. Etienne and FC Metz.

 CM/DM: Mohamed "Momo" Sissoko (Mali)

-Momo Sissoko began his professional career with Valencia. he would play for Liverpool, PSG, Juventus, Forientina and Shanghai Shenhua.
-Born in France, he was capped by Mali.
+Momo Sissoko began his professional career with Valencia in Spain.
+He would play for Liverpool, PSG, Juventus, Forientina and Shanghai Shenhua.
+Born in France, he was capped by Mali between 2003 and 2013.
+He is the nephew of Salif Keita, and the uncle of Seydou Keita.
+At the end of his career, he played club football in India, China, Mexico and Hong Kong.

 CM/DM: Petit (Portugal)

-Linderoth played mainly in Denmark, but he also had spells in England and Turkey.
-Linderoth was a midfield dynamo on the Swedish national team where he also was assistant captain.
-Tobias played for Sweden in the Euro 2004 and Euro 2008, as well as in the 2002 and 2006 FIFA World Cup tournaments.
+Tobias Linderoth began his career in Sweden and Norway.
+In 2001, he joined Everton in the English Preimer League.
+Later, he played for Copenhagen and Galatasaray.
+Linderoth was a midfield dynamo on the Swedish national team, where he also served as the vice-captain.
+Tobias played for Sweden in the European Championship of both 2004 and 2008, as well as in the 2002 and 2006 World Cup tournaments.
+He was born in France while his father Anders Linderoth was playing football there.

 Born in France, his family moved back to Yugoslavia after the War.
 In 1958, aged 19 he became a member of Yugoslavian giants Red Star Belgrade.
 In six years with Red Star, Maravić appeared in 232 official matches, scoring 82 goals.
 He was capped 7 times.
 After winning the gold Olympic medal, he was allowed to go abroad.
 He played for Racing Paris until 1969 when he shortly moved to OFK Beograd, and then proceed to Venezuelan Deportivo Italia.